Characterizations of the projection bands and some order properties of the lattices of continuous functions: Introduction and preliminaries

 A linear map $T:F\to E$ between vector lattices is a \emph{homomorphism} if it preserves the lattice operations (it is enough to require that it preserves the absolute value $\left|f\right|:f\vee -f$).
-By a \emph{sublattice} of $F$ we will always mean a linear sublattice, i.e. a vector subspace of $F$, which is closed with respect to the lattice operations (it is enough to require that it contains the absolute value of any of its elements).
+By a \emph{sublattice} of $F$ we will always mean a linear sublattice, i.e. a vector subspace $E$ of $F$, which is closed with respect to the lattice operations (it is enough to require that it contains the absolute value of any of its elements).
+If on top of that $0\le f\le e\in E$ implies $f\in E$, we say that $E$ is an \emph{ideal} of $F$.
 Recall that $G\subset F$ is called \emph{solid} if $f\in F$ and $g\in G$ with $\left|f\right|\le\left|g\right|$ yield $f\in G$.
 It follows from Riesz Decomposition theorem that if $G,H\subset F$ are solid then $G+H$ is solid with $\left(G+H\right)_{+}=G_{+}+H_{+}$.
-The following are equivalent definitions of an \emph{ideal} of a vector lattice.